-The ductus arteriosus is a blood vessel that is formed during fetal growth to provide blood flow between two of the major arteries in the baby’s body while in the womb.
-Within minutes or up to a few days after birth, the ductus arteriosus closes.
+The ductus arteriosus is a blood vessel that is formed during fetal growth.
+While in the womb, fetal circulation lets blood flow straight from the aorta to the pulmonary, going around the lungs.
+Within minutes or up to a few days after birth, the ductus arteriosus closes (Picture 1).
 This change is normal in newborns.

 Picture 1: A normal heart after the ductus arteriosus blood vessel has closed.

-Picture 2: A heart with the patent ductus arteriosus still open.
+Picture 2: A heart with the patent ductus arteriosus open.

-PDA can happen to any healthy baby, but PDA may be more common in:
+PDA can happen to any baby.
+It may be more common in babies:

-- Infants with other genetic conditions such as Down syndrome.
+- with other genetic disorders, such as Down syndrome

 Signs and Symptoms

-For full-term infants, the baby's doctor first looks for a PDA after hearing a heart murmur at a check-up visit.
-The doctor will usually ask a children’s heart doctor (pediatric cardiologist) to give the child an exam.
-Premature babies may not have the same signs of a PDA as full-term babies.
-Doctors may look for a PDA in babies who have trouble breathing soon after birth.
+For full-term babies, the health care provider looks for a PDA after hearing a heart murmur at a check-up.
+They usually ask a pediatric heart doctor (cardiologist) to give the child an exam.
+Premature babies may not have the same signs as full-term babies.
+Health care providers may also look for a PDA in babies who have trouble breathing soon after birth.

-Two harmless and painless tests are used to diagnose a PDA:
+These two tests are usually used to diagnose a PDA:

-- Echocardiogram.
-This test uses sound waves to make a moving picture of your baby's heart and major blood vessels and how blood flows through them.
-The test lets the doctor see any problems with the way the heart is formed and the way it is working.
-This test will diagnose the problem and follow it over time.
-It shows how large the PDA is and how well the heart is working with it.
+- Echocardiogram (echo) - This test uses sound waves to take a video of your baby's heart and major blood vessels (Picture 3).
+This video can show how blood flows through the vessels.
+It can also show any problems with the way the heart is formed, how large the PDA is and how well the heart is working.

-- EKG (electrocardiogram).
-This test records the electrical activity in the heart.
-It can show how large the heart chambers are and any other small changes that might be signs of PDA.
+- Electrocardiogram (EKG) - This test records the electrical activity in the heart.
+It can show how large the heart chambers are, and other changes that may be signs of a PDA.

-- Indomethacin (in doh METH ah sin) is a medicine that helps to close a PDA in premature infants because it causes the PDA to tighten up (constrict) which closes the opening.
-It does not usually work in full-term infants.
+- Indomethacin (in doh METH ah sin) is a medicine that helps closes a PDA in premature infants by making it tighten up (constrict).

-- Ibuprofen (EYE boo pro fen) is a medicine like indomethacin.
+- Ibuprofen (eye byoo proe fen) is a medicine like indomethacin.
 It is often used to close a PDA in premature infants.

 - Antibiotics will be given in some cases to prevent infection of the heart until the PDA is closed.
 This type of infection is called endocarditis.

-- The doctor will put a long, thin tube, called a catheter, in a large blood vessel in the upper thigh (groin).
-The doctor will use cameras to move the catheter from the groin to the ductus arteriosus.
-Your baby’s chest will not need to be opened during the procedure.
+- The doctor will put a long, thin tube (catheter) in a large blood vessel in the upper thigh (groin).
+The doctor will use a catheter is equipped with a camera to move from the groin to the ductus arteriosus.
+Your baby’s chest will not be opened during this procedure.

 - Problems with this procedure do not happen often.
-If they do happen, they do not last long and may include bleeding, infection and movement of the device.
+If they do, they do not last long.
+Problems may include bleeding, infection and movement of the device.

-- Surgery may not be done until after 6 months of age in infants who do not have health problems from the PDA.
+- Surgery may not be done until after 6 months of age in babies who do not have health problems from the PDA.

-- Your child will be given medicine to go to sleep.
-He or she will feel no pain during the surgery.
+- Your child will be given medicines to go to sleep.
+They will feel no pain during the surgery.

 - The surgeon will make a small cut between your child's ribs to reach the PDA.
 The PDA is closed with stitches or clips.

 - Problems with this procedure do not happen often.
-If they do happen, they do not last long and may include hoarseness, infection, bleeding, or fluid around the lungs.
-The baby may need a machine to help with breathing for a short period of time, but this is rare.
+If they do, they do not last long and may include hoarseness, infection, bleeding or fluid around the lungs.
+The baby may need a machine to help them breathe for a short period of time.

 - Your child will be in the hospital for a few days.
-Most children go home 2 days after surgery.
+Most children go home two days after surgery.

 - Medicines will be given for pain or anxiety.
-If you think your child is having pain or discomfort at home, talk to the doctor or nurse about different things to do for pain.
+If you think your child is having pain or discomfort at home, talk to the doctor or other health care provider.

-- The doctors and nurses at the hospital will teach you how to care for your child at home.
+- You will be taught how to care for your child at home.
 You will also learn how to give your child medicine if needed.

 - Normal, everyday activity is allowed.
 However, your child may not play contact sports until the doctor says it is okay.

-- Follow-up appointments with your child's doctors are scheduled.
+- Follow-up appointments with your child's health care providers are scheduled.

 - Long-term problems from this surgery do not happen often.
 The doctor will talk to you about these possible problems.